cea-hpc/modules/doc/source/module.rst

 loaded environment).
 Two kind of stickiness can be distinguished:

-* ``sticky`` module: cannot be unloaded unless if the unload is forced or if the module is reloaded after being unloaded
+* ``sticky`` module: cannot be unloaded unless if the unload is forced or if the module is reloaded after being unloaded or if restoring a collection.
 * ``super-sticky`` module: cannot be unloaded unless if the module is reloaded after being unloaded; super-sticky modules cannot be unloaded even if the unload is forced.